Tschokkinen/Do-I-Like-It-Here/README.md

 # Do-I-Like-It-Here

-Version 0.0.0.0.0.1.
+Version: 0.0.0.0.0.1.
+Platform: Android
-Work still in progress. :) The project will be updated during the Spring of 2023.
+Other notes: Work still in progress. :) The project will be updated during the Spring of 2023.

 Purpose of the application:
 An application that helps to reflect on how the user feels about places they visit by allowing to create reviews on a personal log.